Clydesdale Bank completes turnaround ahead of schedule

 "We have learned lessons from this," he added.

-In October last year, Clydesdale Bank transferred its £5.6bn, loss-making commercial real estate lending portfolio to its Australian parent company.'Customer focus'
+In October last year, Clydesdale Bank transferred its £5.6bn, loss-making commercial real estate lending portfolio to its Australian parent company.

 National Australia Bank had considered selling its UK bank, but decided to carry out the restructuring and turnaround programme itself.